zhawi/Generating-data/README.md

 ## Scala Basics Capstone Project: Advanced JSON Manipulation and REST API Development

 ### Objective
 The overarching goal is to harness Scala's potential for data manipulation, API creation, and handling large datasets.
-The students will craft an extensive JSON database, wrangle this data, and subsequently, develop a RESTful API to disseminate the processed data.
+Will craft an extensive JSON database, wrangle this data, and subsequently, develop a RESTful API to disseminate the processed data.

 ### Phase 01: Generating a Comprehensive Fake JSON Database
 - **Objective**: Fabricate a voluminous JSON-format database filled with diverse structured data.